-How long do we have to consciously will ourselves to do the routine before it becomes a habit loop?
-A 2009 study found the average amount of time to establish automaticity was 66 days, with 18 days being the shortest time (study).
+Habits are like glue.
+They help us stick to our routines, but they also take a while to set.
+How long do we have to consciously will ourselves to do something before it becomes a habit?
+A 2009 study found the average amount of time to establish automaticity was 66 days, with 18 days being the shortest time.
 Every time you go through the habit loop, it’ll get easier and easier to repeat.

 The Ulysses Contract